Updated: Aug 20

 2. Continuous Balance and Timely Decisions

-Sometimes, you have to decide to not address a technical debt to meet a strategic release deadline.
+Sometimes, you must decide not to address a technical debt to meet a strategic release deadline.
 While other times, you may decide to take on and address much more technical debt and reduce that backlog.
-What’s most important is the average balanced investment between business needs and technology needs as well as considering the past, present, and future needs.
+What’s most important is the average balanced investment between business needs and technology needs and considering the past, present, and future needs.

 The level of investment changes all the time, but the overall average is important indicating the existence of a balanced process and awareness.